stackbit-projects/tylerwillis-9c92f/content/pages/index.md

         subtitle: Unsupervised helps companies use their data to make better decisions.
         content: >
           I co-founded [Unsupervised](https://unsupervised.com/) in 2017.
 We've
-          built an AI that lets businesses analyze all their data (1000x more than traditional analysis tools) and improve any KPI in their business.
+          built an AI that finds the best ways to improve performance on any KPI.
+Unsupervised can analyze 1000x more data and automatically show your biggest opportunities.
 Already in 2021, we've helped companies grow their revenue and profit by millions of dollars.
         actions:
           - label: Visit Unsupervised.com
             url: 'https://unsupervised.com/'